 Looking back, as to how I became a photographer is somewhat of a blur to me.
-As you can see, my skills needed to be developed (no puns intended).
+As you can see, my skills needed to be developed (ok, puns intended).

-As a child I remember being in my father’s advertising studio, watching photo shoots and even being a test model at times.
+As a child I remember being in my father’s advertising studio, watching photo shoots and even being a test model at times (of course an angel).
 I wish I could say this experience is what moved me to become a photographer, but, honestly it didn’t truly cross my mind until years later, in college.
 Where I decided to take a photography course and purchased my first camera, a Pentax K1000.

 However, after college, I went straight into the corporate world, while just playing with photography on the side.
 It wasn’t until after seven years of being in the corporate world, I finally decided to pursue photography.

-Finally, seven years later, I decided to pursue photography full-time and enrolled at the Art Institute of Colorado.
-After having the opportunity to work in Georgia (internships with various commercial photographers), Indiana (as a freelance photographer with studio space at the Stutz Building) and Maine (the Maine Photographic Workshops), I ended up back in Denver, back to the beautiful light and landscape Colorado has to offer.
+Finally, switching my path to photography full-time, I enrolled at the Art Institute of Colorado.
+After having the opportunity to work in Georgia (internships with various commercial photographers), Indiana (as a freelance photographer with studio space in the historic Stutz Building) and Maine (the Maine Photographic Workshops as the photo studio manager), I ended up back in Denver, back to the beautiful light and landscape Colorado has to offer.

 Past Clients Include